 SEE HER WORK

 Knox has sold more than 400 street scenes, landscapes, animals and commissioned portraits -- children portraits are her specialty.
-She has shown and sold her work in Lithuania, Ukraine, Russia, Aruba and around the U.S. In 2015, she won Sponsor’s Choice in the plein air competition in the Dogwood Arts Festival.
-In 2016 she won Sponsor’s Choice at the Farragut Art in the Park in the plein air competition.
-In 2017 she won the People’s Choice Award in the Art Guild of Tellico Village show.
-Her work has been displayed at the Tyson McGhee Airport and is on display in Nashville at Bennett Gallery and in Knoxville Bennett Gallery as well.
-She is a member of Art & Culture Alliances.
+She has shown and sold her work in Lithuania, Ukraine, Russia, Aruba and around the U.S. Her work has been displayed at the Art Market Gallery, Tyson McGhee Airport, Art Galleria, Art Market gallery, Nashville Bennett Gallery, and she is a member of Art Market Gallery and Art & Culture Alliances.

 Woodworking has been in Janis’s family for several generations dating back to the first settlers in Sevier County.
 She grew up helping her father in his wood shop and learned her woodworking skills from him.
 In the 80’s she taught herself pyrography incorporating it into he woodturnings.
 For over 20 years she has been a full time craft artists, working with her sister in their father’s old wood shop in the mountains of Pittman-Center.